-For quite some time China has been blocking access to Facebook from Chinese networks, but recently there has been rumors that the ban was lifted in some areas, and that Facebook was renting office space in Beijing.
-Some people say that this is because China wants to promote its own social network sites, or that the sites they block are harmful for the people and country.
-It is very difficult to find argument which would be satisfactory, and all of them seem to be partial and some even surreal.
+For quite some time China has been blocking access to Facebook from Chinese networks, but recently there have been rumours that the ban was lifted in some areas and that Facebook was renting office space in Beijing.
+Some people say that this is because China wants to promote its own social network sites, or that the sites they block are harmful to the people and country.
+It is very difficult to find an argument which would be satisfactory, and all of them seem to be partial and some even surreal.
 Maybe the only thing is that politics of power in the cyber is a rapidly evolving subject and contrast to that most governments are not used to it.
 And then the main question is that will they ever be?

-When Bloomberg writes in the headlines that “consumers” want to have Facebook, but that Chinese regulators refuses, its like two completely different viewpoints put against each other not discussing on the same terms.
+When Bloomberg writes in the headlines that “consumers” want to have Facebook, but that Chinese regulators refuse, it's like two completely different viewpoints put against each other not discussing on the same terms.
 Will this argue ever find a conclusion?

 Dailymail Blocked in Thai Network

 For the massive scale of users, such as Facebook or Twitter might have, not any single web server could do the job.
-So you would need many of them, and some way to keep them in synchronized.
+So you would need many of them and some way to keep them in synchronised.
 But that is not enough, the underlying database should also be distributed across the continents, as there are so many users posting their updates all the time.

 Fear of Invasion?

-In the old nation-based world, there was always fear between them that if the neighbor is going to launch an offensive invasion to their territory.
-Unfortunately this still happens, but more often in the cyberspace rather than because territories per se.
-Therefore when the social medias are becoming more and more core elements in the modern performances of power, so does the fear re-appear for the authorities of those services that if the neighbor social media system will invade, if not completely occupy “ours”.
+In the old nation-based world, there was always fear between them that if the neighbour is going to launch an offensive invasion to their territory.
+Unfortunately, this still happens, but more often in the cyberspace rather than because of territories per se.
+Therefore when the social media are becoming more and more core elements in the modern performances of power, so does the fear re-appear for the authorities of those services that if the neighbour social media system will invade, if not completely occupy “ours”.

-So, in this light, the form of invasion in the world of social media, is not only question of the application itself, but also the implementation and competence acquired to run the technology needed.
+So, in this light, the form of invasion in the world of social media questions not only the application itself but also the implementation and competence acquired to run the technology needed.
 None of this is proprietary today, so you can start building your own distributed database today!

 Censorship, the Ultimate Safeguard?

-This all being said, there should be no reason to argue just that ours or their way of the sovereign to exercise his interest to the subjects was somehow morally or technically better to others.
-However the paradox is that the technical infrastructure of distributed non-relational databases, and heavy use of treelike structured datasets is practically immune to the deletion of the content, and assumes that everything that happens in database, leaves there, forever.
+This all being said, there should be no reason to argue just that ours or their way of the sovereign to exercise his interest in the subjects was somehow morally or technically better to others.
+However, the paradox is that the technical infrastructure of distributed non-relational databases and heavy use of treelike structured datasets is practically immune to the deletion of the content, and assumes that everything that happens in databases, leaves there, forever.
 For example, have you ever tried to delete a commit in GIT repository?
-Therefore its understandable that some companies would not comply with the Chinese policies, but at the same time they could be argued against that they comply to so many other policies, requests and interventions in the name of the cultural compatibility.
+Therefore it's understandable that some companies would not comply with the Chinese policies, but at the same time, they could be argued against that they comply to so many other policies, requests and interventions in the name of the cultural compatibility.

-While the world progresses towards the post-national times, the more and more rare will the coherent surveillance or censorship regimes be, at least in the terms of the legacy national territories.
-This all is evident by the fact that the Chinese Facebook ban has been raised in some of the areas while holding it at the others (clearly ignoring the fact that there are no geographical connotation to the ip address space, but an artificial one).
+While the world progresses towards the post-national times, the rarer will the coherent surveillance or censorship regimes be, at least in the terms of the legacy national territories.
+This all is evident by the fact that the Chinese Facebook ban has been raised in some of the areas while holding it at the others (clearly ignoring the fact that there is no geographical connotation to the IP address space, but an artificial one).

-How would the Facebook and Twitter then solve the case of two somewhat opposing interests. in order to enter the Chinese markets?
-Well there is only one option, to compromise creatively and give up the arrogance to upholding only domestic intrusive mechanisms.
+How would Facebook and Twitter then solve the case of two somewhat opposing interests in order to enter the Chinese markets?
+Well, there is only one option, to compromise creatively and give up the arrogance to upholding only domestic intrusive mechanisms.
 One needs to remember and pay attention to the co-operation and friendship these companies have towards some other national intelligence authorities.

 Maybe one example could bring light to the otherwise sometimes one-sided approach.
-I was some months ago visiting an Internet Governance seminar where had an unique opportunity to discuss with some Russian comrades.
-They were very worried about the case of Youtube where they had experiences multiple times cases where some material they considered important in the light of the freedom of speech was silently deleted by some other authorities.
+I was some months ago visiting an Internet Governance seminar where I had a unique opportunity to discuss with some Russian comrades.
+They were very worried about the case of YouTube where they had experienced multiple times cases where some material they considered important in the light of the freedom of speech was silently deleted by some other authorities.
 One can just guess, but there was no reason to assume they were spreading false information.
-They were very concerned that there are no means for them to raise complaint or anything, as diplomatic cables and processes are developed for the use of all other than web content deletion claims handling process.
+They were very concerned that there are no means for them to raise complaints or anything, as diplomatic cables and processes are developed for the use of all other than web content deletion claims handling process.

 Turkish Twitter-Ban as a Performance

-Maybe you have read about the recent event where Turkish government implemented a Twitter ban.
+Maybe you have read about the recent event where the Turkish government implemented a Twitter ban.
 Most of the name servers of the country were set to serve false DNS data to users looking for twitter.com.
 This address was not the Twitter server, but one run by the government and which contained just a notice that Twitter is closed here.
-This was part of the process where european countries and also globally various legacy governments started to acquire capabilities to block some domain names, or even restrict traffic to some ip addresses.
+This was part of the process where European countries and also globally various legacy governments started to acquire capabilities to block some domain names or even restrict traffic to some IP addresses.
 How effective is this?
 In the face of the masses, it might serve the function of fear more than actually limit the communications across the borders.
-And for some people that is really the actual function of this kind of performance.
+And for some people that are really the actual function of this kind of performance.

-Similarly the implementation of the closed or restricted, private, social media appliances, is also part of the modern performative power.
-And this power includes the narrative of the other, someone who might invade, make an offensive and “take away our facebook”.
-This is, one needs to remember, no more real than the practical DNS hijacking implemented to divert users from twitter to local banner.
+Similarly, the implementation of the closed or restricted, private, social media appliances, is also part of the modern performative power.
+And this power includes the narrative of the other, someone who might invade, make an offensive and “take away our Facebook”.
+This is, one needs to remember, no more real than the practical DNS hijacking implemented to divert users from Twitter to a local banner.